cocoaheads/raleigh/README.md

 ## Next Meeting

 Our next meeting is **Thursday August 23** in Raleigh, NC.

-Agenda TBA
+The meeting will be at it's usual Raleigh location at TekSystem's office near the PNC Arena.

+**Speakers for CocoaHeads August**

+- "Collections in Foundation" by [Kevin Conner](http://twitter.com/connerk)
+- "Multithreaded Drawing" by Eric Lanz
+- "Unburdening your ViewControllers" by [Jay Thrash](http://twitter.com/jaythrash)

 ## Previous Meetings